 Why We Recommend Bumper Plates for Home Gyms

 Home gym owners are, in all honesty, the ideal candidates for bumper plates.
-All of the benefits previously stated apply directly to those with garage gyms and I’d say they’re even more relevant for owners of commercial gyms or CrossFit Affiliates.
+All of the benefits previously stated apply directly to those with garage gyms and I’d say they’re even more relevant for owners of commercial gyms or CrossFit affiliates.

 First, the quiet nature of rubber makes it so that those lifting at home don’t have to worry about waking up their family along with the entire neighborhood when they decide to work out at 5 a.m.
 The benefit of a home gym is that it’s always open.
 Forcing yourself to only work out when people are awake because you’ll wake them up with your weight plates defeats the purpose.

 Next, a majority of the time you’ll be working out in your garage gym alone.
 This means safety is of utmost importance, as there won’t be anyone to help you should you get hurt.
 Rubber is safer than iron; few will argue with that.
 It’s the reason all of our kids’ toys are coated in shiny colors of rubber, versus hard metal.
-And, bumpers work as well for strength training as they do for cardio or conditioning workouts.
+And, bumpers work as well for strength training as they do for conditioning workouts.

 Finally, a home gym has finite space.
 This means limited space for both equipment and room for movements that use the equipment.
 To maximize the room, equipment that can do multiple things is ideal, and the best bumper plates that we recommend fit that bill more so than metal weights.
 Having worked out in my home gym for more than a decade and helping thousands of others start their own gyms, I would highly suggest bumper plates for most people.